scorrea310/scorrea310/README.md

 ### Hi there I'm Steve 👋

-I sold a Machine Learning data labeling platform for 2 years and then pivoted to full stack engineering with python, javascript, react and redux.
+I sold a Machine Learning data labeling platform for 2 years and then pivoted to full stack engineering.

 I'm highly coachable individal that enjoys being curious about how to improve my code style/maintability.